International Day of Charity: Obaseki drums support for Benue flood victims, others — Daily Times Nigeria

-The governor of Edo state, Mr. Godwin Obaseki, has tasked charitable persons, governments, religious groups and other organisations to remember the people of Benue state and others in distress, as the world celebrates the International Day of Charity on September 5.
+The Governor of Edo State, Mr. Godwin Obaseki, has tasked charitable persons, governments, religious groups and other organisations to remember the people of Benue State and others in distress, as the world celebrated the International Day of Charity on September 5, 2017.

 He decried the lack of accurate climatic data to guide builders and developers in flood prone areas at the local government level where much of uncontrolled development takes place.